Pruritus (overview) L29.8

 This section has been translated automatically.

-Frequently occurring (polyetiological) symptom with a very differentiated treatment for numerous skin diseases or also for diseases of internal organs or systems.
+Frequently occurring, highly differentiated (polyetiologic) symptom in numerous skin diseases or also in diseases of internal organs or systems.

-It can also occur without a visible cause (old name: pruritus sine materia) or as a somatoform disorder.
+However, it can also occur without a visible cause (old term: pruritus sine materia) or as a somatoform disorder.

-• the localized (sometimes also punctiform) or the diffuse, possibly generalized pruritus
+• localized (sometimes also punctiform) or diffuse, possibly generalized pruritus

-• the pruritus resulting from external or internal influences.
+• pruritus caused by external or internal influences.

-Pruritus is often perceived as a different sensation of the skin and/or semi-mucosal membranes (tingling, stinging, burning, biting).
-Depending on its quality, it is answered reflexively with squeezing, scratching, rubbing or chafing.
+Pruritus is often perceived as different sensations of the skin and/or semi-mucous membranes (tingling, stinging, burning, biting).
+Depending on its quality, it is responded to reflexively by squeezing, scratching, rubbing or chafing.

-Itching can also be accompanied by small fibre neuropathy.
+Itching can also be associated with small fiber neuropathy.

 Classification